CeloCruz/BankChurn/README.md

-# Customer Churn Rate Analysis Project
+# Bank Churn Prediction Project
-Welcome to the Customer Churn Rate Analysis Project repository!
+Welcome to the Bank Churn Prediction Project repository!
 This project, which achieved the second-place ranking in a hackathon competition in Barcelona, focuses on analyzing customer churn within a bank and building predictive models to identify potential churners.
 The project encompasses the construction and evaluation of various classification models, including logistic regression, random forest, and gradient boosting.

 ## Project Overview
 In this data science project, we aim to understand and address the issue of customer churn, which can have a significant impact on a bank's bottom line.
 By predicting which customers are likely to leave, the bank can take proactive measures to retain them.
 Here's a brief overview of the project: